quarkslab/irma/README.md

 ...
 |
 +--- irma-frontend
++--- irma-probe
 |
 +--- irma-ansible-provisioning
 ```

 To initialize and provision the Virtualbox VM, run in the irma-ansible-provisioning directory `vagrant up`.

+#### Frontend

 /!\ Make sure you’ve got a `config/frontend.ini` file up to date, before provisioning.
 An example file is available there:
 `config/frontend.ini.sample`.

-Then, you’ll need to manually “deploy” the application, run `vagrant ssh` to connect to the VM, and then:
+Then, you’ll need to manually “deploy” the application, run `vagrant ssh frontend` to connect to the VM, and then:
 ```
 $ sudo su www-data
 $ cd /var/wwww/prod.project.local/current